Lancaster British Brass Band

 “Without a doubt, Lancaster British Brass Band is one of the most musical and nicest ensembles I have ever worked with.”

-Dr. Andrew Yozviak, LBBB Conductor
+Dr. Tina DiMeglio, LBBB Conductor

 About Us